cyberkrunk/chesterjankowski/content/blog/2025-11-23-calculating-MIDI-note-numbers-in-your-head.md

 $$E\flat_9=(12\times10)+3=123$$

-Now, let's do the reverse.
+Now, let’s do the reverse.
 For MIDI note number $89\\,$ we see that it is between $84$ and $96\\,$ so that it is the $7th$ MIDI octave.
 That means it will be in the $C_6$ octave in SPN. $89=84+5$, so the pitch class is $5$, which is the pitch class $F$.
 So the SPN name for this note is $F_6$:

 $$89=(12\times7)+5=F_6$$

 ## Memorizing, or quickly calculating, multiples of 12

-OK, that is straightforward, but what if you don't have pitch class numbers or multiples of $12$ memorized?
-In the case of pitch class numbers, there's no way around it.
+OK, that is straightforward, but what if you don’t have pitch class numbers or multiples of $12$ memorized?
+In the case of pitch class numbers, there’s no way around it.
 These need to be memorized in order to work effectively with music theory past, say, the 1960s.
-As for multiples of $12$?
-I did a quick poll on Mastodon, and over half the respondents indeed had their "12 times tables" memorized since school days.
+As for multiples of $12\\?$ I did a quick poll on Mastodon, and over half the respondents indeed had their “12 times tables” memorized since school days.
 So where does that leave the rest of us?

-Let's take a look:
+Let’s take a look:

 | $0$ | $1$ | $2$ | $3$ | $4$ | $5$ | $6$ | $7$ | $8$ | $9$ | $10$ |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |